spraakbanken/python-json-tools/README.md

 # json-validator
-Tool for validating with json-schema
+Tool for validating with [json-schema](http://www.json-schema.org).